edgardsoza/edgardsoza.github.io/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🔭 Future Features <a name="future-features">Completed portfolio</a>
+## 🔭 Future Features <a name="future-features">Tickets purchase</a>

-- A final and working buttons will be added in the future.
+- A final section will be added, so that users can make purchases in the page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>